 Love bagels and lox?
 Try our twist on the classic.
-We traded baguettes for bagel pieces and added fresh chives, melty Swiss cheese, and eggs to make your favorite breakfast brunchworthy.
+We traded baguettes for bagel pieces and added fresh chives, melty Swiss cheese, and eggs to make your favorite breakfast brunch-worthy.

 A fresh berry topping is a delicious way to lighten these rich, mascarpone-filled crepes.
 Lemon zest in the batter gives them a mouthwatering citrus twist.

-Whip together low-fat yogurt and cream cheese with a little honey for a mildly sweet mixture to layer with a medley of fruits.
+Whip low-fat yogurt and cream cheese with a little honey for a mildly sweet mixture to layer with a medley of fruits.
 Wait until the last minute to add the granola so it keeps its crunch.

-These banana pancakes may look like a guilty pleasure, but they're packed with protein and fiber.
+These banana pancakes might look like a guilty pleasure, but they're packed with protein and fiber.
 The finely chopped chocolate in the batter melts as the pancakes cook for an irresistibly sweet brunch idea.

 A wholesome cracked-wheat porridge is a comforting, fiber-filled idea for your next brunch.
 We filled ours with crisp cooking apples and pure maple syrup for an irresistible blend of sweet and spiced flavors.

 Fun pull-apart bread is a great way to get the family together.
-We kept our recipe low-cal and added healthful ingredients like apples, walnuts, and flaxseeds for a sweet brunch idea that won’t ruin your diet.
+We kept our recipe low-cal and added healthful ingredients like apples, walnuts, and flaxseed for a sweet brunch idea that won’t ruin your diet.

-Caballeros Pobres, a Mexican bread pudding, gets a brunch-style makeover.
+Caballeros pobres, a Mexican bread pudding, gets a brunch-style makeover.
 We took a traditional French toast recipe and topped it with sweet and spicy Latin flavors.
 Cinnamon, cloves, crunchy walnuts, and raisins team up for a syrup that's unlike anything from a bottle.